Countries

 Employee benefits and paid leave in the United States

-When negotiating terms of an employment contract with a candidate in the United States, here are some of the statutory benefits and paid leave requirements to keep in mind, as well as how an employer of record can support your company’s benefits strategy.
+Here are some of the statutory benefits and paid leave requirements to keep in mind, as well as how an employer of record can support your company’s benefits strategy.
+An EOR can also help manage employee data securely to ensure compliance with privacy regulations, and assist in protecting your company’s intellectual property when hiring employees in the US.

 Maternity leave